Eiffel Tower Climbing Tour with Summit Access

 Guided climb to the first and second levels

-Access to the summit elevator
+Access to the summit by elevator

 Fun, informative local guide (English-speaking)